tmax818/kingC/chapter02/NOTES.md

 ### Directives

-directive:
+directive
-    commands meant for the preprocessor
+: commands meant for the preprocessor

 ### Functions